 The 1990s produced a wide array of disparate enterprise search tools.
-In the 2000s, the industry began to consolidate, and previously small startups and teams were soon growing into large enterprises.
+In the 2000s, the industry began to consolidate, and previously small startups and teams were soon growing into large enterprise level organizations.

 In 2000, Autonomy raised $124 million through a float on NASDAQ.
 By 2005, search tool Verity had 15,000 enterprise clients and was enjoying revenues of $150 million and its team had grown to include 160 people.
 In 2008, Microsoft would acquire FAST Search and Transfer for $1.2 billion.
 And In 2011, HP would acquire Autonomy.
 Increasingly, tech behemoths were looking to buy out smaller enterprise search focused firms.

 Many other smaller enterprise search solutions were also advancing and enjoying success, such as Endeca and Exalead Vivisimo.
-While many remained independent, by 2010 a new round of consolidation loomed.
+While many remained independent, by 2010 a new round of search platform consolidation loomed.